 Rachel painted the original image for the front label – it represents the “Golden Mean” – a mathematical term that is also used by artists and is found in nature – a visual balance if you will.
 In the natural world, it represents the beginning of life.

-Buoyed by a private donor who shares her and Greg’s original vision – she has organized a group of vintners and others who were helped by Greg.
-They will be operating under the auspices of a non profit organization with a singular focus to loan small mom and pop businesses in the Napa Valley interest free money to pursue their own passions and start their own businesses.
+Buoyed by a private donor who shares her and Greg’s original vision, she organized a group of vintners and others who were helped by Greg.
+They operate under the auspices of a non profit organization with a singular focus to loan small mom and pop businesses in the Napa Valley interest free money to pursue their own passions and start their own businesses.

 This is part of a “pay it forward” philosophy – popularized in 2000 by one of Greg’s favorite movies, “Pay it Forward” with Kevin spacey, Helen Hunt and Haley Joel Osmont.
 The premise behind this movie is doing good for others.
 Greg certainly left his mark in the valley not only by helping others but his winery T-Vine Cellars continues to operate (under new ownership).

-The wine itself is a non vintage – the inaugural release is only 125 cases – it will be released in the Fall 2013.
-Perhaps in future releases, a touch of Grenache in the blend would be a fitting tribute to Greg’s legacy (the varietal he fell in love with while in France) and the initial wine he made at T-Vine.
+The wine itself is a non vintage – the inaugural release is only 125 cases – it was released in the Fall 2013.
+Perhaps in future releases, a touch of Grenache in the blend would be a fitting tribute to Greg’s legacy (the variety he fell in love with while in France) and the initial wine he made at T-Vine.

 With such a small production, their distribution is selective – their Cabernet usually runs just 200 to 300 cases per year and their other wines less than that.
 The wine is found at several markets in the valley including Calmart in Calistoga and Sunshine in St. Helena as well as just a handful of restaurants.
 The wine is also available for sale online – visit: www.stellareesewine.com